home-assistant/home-assistant.io/source/_integrations/music_assistant.markdown

 The `media_content_id` payload can be any of the following:

-- The name of a track, artist or album. (e.g. "Queen")
+- The name of a track, artist or album. (for example, "Queen")
-- A track or album combined with the artist name (e.g. "Queen - Innuendo")
+- A track or album combined with the artist name (for example, "Queen - Innuendo")
-- A streaming provider URI (e.g. `spotify://artist/12345`)
+- A streaming provider URI (for example, `spotify://artist/12345`)

 #### Examples: